pacau999/fadinha-front/README.md

-## Envroiment variables
+## Environment variables

-To run this project you need to set the api url on `REACT_APP_APIURL` envroiment variable
+To run this project you need to set the api url on `REACT_APP_APIURL` environment variable